Close

 • Issued within the last 10 years before the date you arrive

-• At least one blank page for entry stamp
+• At least one blank page available

 Entry/Exit System (EES) and ETIAS

-Starting in late 2026, citizens of visa-free countries planning a short visit to Croatia will need to apply for an ETIAS travel authorization before departure.
-This new requirement applies to travelers entering Croatia and 29 other participating European countries for tourism, business, transit, or short medical visits.
-All visa-exempt travelers aged 18 to 70 will need to pay a fee of 20 Euros when applying.
+Starting in Q4 2026, citizens of visa-free countries planning a short visit to Croatia will need to apply for an ETIAS travel authorization before departure, with mandatory enforcement expected from April 2027 following a six-month grace period.
+This requirement applies to travelers entering Croatia and 29 other participating European countries for tourism, business, transit, or short medical visits.
+All visa-exempt travelers aged 18 to 70 will need to pay a fee of €20 when applying.
 Once approved, the ETIAS is valid for three years or until your passport expires, whichever comes first.

 Visa Required